DTjomsland/sprout_planner/README.md

 }
 ```

-Expected Response Example 2 (If the user has used that activity name already):
+Expected Response Example Two (If the user has used that activity name already):

 ```
 {